-In May 2017, Atlassian, the maker of JIRA and Confluence, hosts its first European user conference!
+In September, Atlassian, the maker of Jira, Confluence and other development tools, hosts another European user conference!
 Users in the United States will trade their usual domestic flight to California for an international flight to Barcelona, Spain.

-This will be my fifth Atlassian Summit.
+This will be my seventh Atlassian Summit.
 As a frequent attendee and a frequent traveler, here are my conference travel tips.

 Planning and Itinerary

 I’ve been on an RV road trip since May 2015.
 I work from home, and “home” is wherever I park for the week, month, or quarter!
-By the time Euro Summit begins, I’ll be in my 26th city.
+By the time Summit begins, I’ll be in my 48th city.
 I track all my RV trip planning details in Confluence, but when there are flights involved, I track those trips in Tripit Pro.
-I like this service because it monitors flights, alerts me when a gate changes, turns confirmation emails into travel entries, has both a web and mobile version, and keeps me organized.
+I like this service because it monitors flights, alerts me when gates change, turns confirmation emails into travel entries, has both a web and mobile version, and keeps me organized.
 There’s no wrong way to craft an itinerary, just make sure you have one, it works for you, and it’s easy to access when you need it.